course-kit/guides/quick-start-part-1.md

 $ netlify env:set COURSE_2_ENROLLMENT_URL <...>
 ```

-You’ll then need to rebuild the app in Netlify for the environment variables to be included
+You'll then need to rebuild the app in Netlify for the environment variables to be included.

-## Test purchase
+## Test purchase flow

-Nwo that you’ve set up Stripe and added the API keys to your site, the enrollment process will work from start to end.
+We now have everything set up, so the enrollment process should work from start to end.

 Let’s try it.
 Go to one of the courses on your deployed site and enroll.
 Again, add in the fake details to make a test purchase - just make sure you use an email you can access.